Request an exception for a prescription or medical drug

-If your request to expedite is granted, after we get a supporting statement from your doctor or other prescriber we must give you a decision within 24 hours for Part D prescription drug or Part B medical drug coverage decisions
+If your request to expedite is granted, after we get a supporting statement from your doctor or other prescriber we must give you a decision within 24 hours for Part D prescription drug and/or Part B medical drug coverage decisions.

 If our coverage decision is in your favor

 We must authorize the drug we agreed to provide.
-For prescription drug exceptions our approval is usually good for the rest of the calendar year.
+For prescription drug exceptions our approval is good for the remainder of the calendar year.

 Filing an appeal if you are not happy with our decision

-If you aren't satisfied with the coverage decision we make, you can ask us to reconsider.
+If you aren't satisfied with the coverage decision we make, you or your prescriber can ask us to reconsider.
 This is called "filing an appeal."
 Learn how.